aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

     1. Update the **Stack** by using the following AWS CLI command
     :::code{language=shell showLineNumbers=false showCopyAction=true}
     aws cloudformation create-change-set \
-          --stack-name resource-importing \
+          --stack-name cfn-workshop-resource-importing \
-          --change-set-name resource-import-change-set \
+          --change-set-name cfn-workshop-resource-import-change-set \
           --change-set-type UPDATE \
           --template-body file://resource-importing.yaml
     :::
     1. Execute the change set to update the stack by using the following AWS CLI command
     :::code{language=shell showLineNumbers=false showCopyAction=true}
     aws cloudformation execute-change-set \
-          --stack-name resource-importing \
+          --stack-name cfn-workshop-resource-importing \
-          --change-set-name resource-import-change-set \
+          --change-set-name cfn-workshop-resource-import-change-set \
     :::
     1. Delete the stack by running the following AWS CLI command
     :::code{language=shell showLineNumbers=false showCopyAction=true}
     aws cloudformation delete-stack \
-          --stack-name resource-importing \
+          --stack-name cfn-workshop-resource-importing \
     :::
-    1. Repeat steps (1-3) above for the stack: `moving-resources`, by updating the `moving-resources.yaml` template to remove the `DeletionPolicy: Retain` line from the `SNSTopic1` resource definition, updating the stack, and deleting it after successful update.
+    1. Repeat steps (1-3) above for the stack: `cfn-workshop-moving-resources`, by updating the `moving-resources.yaml` template to remove the `DeletionPolicy: Retain` line from the `SNSTopic1` resource definition, updating the stack, and deleting it after successful update.
 Choose to accept the existing parameter value when you update the stack.
-    1. Repeat steps (1-3) above for stack: `resource-import-challenge` by updating the `resource-import-challenge.yaml` template to remove the `DeletionPolicy: Retain` line from the `Instance` resource definition, updating the stack, and deleting it after successful update.
+    1. Repeat steps (1-3) above for stack: `cfn-workshop-resource-import-challenge` by updating the `resource-import-challenge.yaml` template to remove the `DeletionPolicy: Retain` line from the `Instance` resource definition, updating the stack, and deleting it after successful update.
 Choose to accept existing parameter values when you update the stack.
     ::::
       ::::tab{id="LocalDevelopment" label="LocalDevelopment"}
     1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).